Philip Guston ‘Arm’ 1979 Oil on canvas 121.9 x 152.4 cm

 When you buy Guston’s ‘Arm’ painting for $5M you are buying all of these moments.
 A man’s life- a shorter one than it should have been, Guston died at 66- condensed into one canvas.
 Oil paint dripping down the canvas, tears of rage, sadness and pain mixed with pure joy and delight at the possibilities that occur through collisions of paint on canvas.
 When you take your new Guston home and someone hangs it for you, triumph will be writ large on your wall.
 This is bigger than life.
-Or you might hide it in a darkened bank vault, a pyramid for emperors, and let the clock tick tock while you watch the dollars pile up before your widening eyes.
+Or you might hide it in a darkened bank vault, a pyramid for would-be emperors, and let the clock tick tock while you watch the dollars pile up before your widening eyes.

 Pyramid and Shoe 1977 and Untitled ‘Hood’ 1976

 Zero contracted to invisibility nowadays, the domestic worker, nanny, bus driver, construction worker, burger-flipper, cabbie and take-away driver are still grafting in every corner of the city.
 Krazy Kat’s mantra is the unspoken thought of every immigrant worker punching the clock on the site of another working day:

 ‘They sure knew what they was doing when they brought me here’